kbase/relation_engine/test/integration/README.md

 make test
 ```

+which runs unit tests and code quality checks.

 ## Status

 At present, integration tests only support the `data_sources` importer.

 ## How it works

-First the RE_API and support services (arango, mock workspace and user profile) are started with `docker compose`.
+1. The Relation Engine API server and support services (arango, mock workspace and user profile) are started with `docker compose`.
 These are defined in the top level `docker-compose.yml` file.

-Then the script `test/integration/scripts/run-integration-scripts.sh` is run.
+2. Then the script `test/integration/scripts/run-integration-scripts.sh` is run.

-This script first waits for the RE_API to become ready.
-The RE_API will populate the arango db with collections as soon as it starts, which may take a few seconds.
+   This script first waits for the RE API server to become ready.
+The RE API startup process will initialize the database collections, which may take a few seconds.

-When the RE_API is ready, the integration tests located in `test/integration/tests` are run.
-The tests are run in a small (ish, 64MB at last count, compared to the base python image size of 42MB) test container.
+3. When the RE API is ready, any integration tests located in `test/integration/tests` are run.
+The tests are run in an isolated test container.

-When the tests complete, the RE_API and support services are shut down.
+4. When the tests complete, the RE API and related services are shut down.

 ## Locations of files